gezeralperen/morse_coder-decoder/README.md

 *"python server.py"*

 Log.csv will keep the track of the clients who connected and disconnected.
-Do not open the Log.csv while program is running, authentication problems may occur.
+Do not open Log.csv while program is running, authentication problems may occur.